qiyokuu/qiyokuu.github.io/_posts/2024-06-29-Creating my own HoneyPot with T-Pot.md

 https://vps_public_ip>:64297
 ```

-Since we do not have a officially signed certificate, we will have to click through the warning of our web browser and proceed to log in using the defined user during the installation of t-pot
+Since we do not have a officially signed certificate, we will have to click through the warning that the webserver is not secure and proceed to log in using the defined user during the installation of t-pot

 ![Desktop View](/assets/img/tpot/web1.png)